dosco/graphjin/docs/website/docs/example.md

 sidebar_label: Building an App
 ---

-There are two parts to most web apps the backend and the frontends.
-The backend is usually an API of some kind and the frontends are mobile and web apps built in React, Vue, Android, iOS, etc.
+There are two parts to most web apps: the backend and the frontend.
+The backend is usually an API of some kind and the frontend is mobile and/or web apps built in React, Vue, Android, iOS, etc.

-Super Graph will help you instantly give you a powerful and high-performance GraphQL API that can be your apps backend.
+Super Graph will instantly give you a powerful and high-performance GraphQL API that can be your apps' backend.
 Let's get started, I promise you it's super easy and will save you weeks to months of your life.

 For this example we will create a web e-commerce store.
 This example app can be found in repo. https://github.com/dosco/super-graph/tree/master/examples/webshop